cranksters/playdate-reverse-engineering/server/api.md

 ### GET /player/:playerId

 Same as `/player`, but gets the player profile for another user, given their [Player ID](#player-id).

+### GET /firmware

+Returns information about the latest available firmware version, including a URL to download it.
+For whatever reason, the latest available firmware for the Simulator is `0.10.2`, so I might not have everything correct here.

 ## Auth Headers